 When you’re struggling with burnout, it can make a stressful and exasperating situation more complicated than it needs to be—especially when you can’t find what you need when you need it.
 It has been proven to correlate between your physical environment and your psychological state.
 When either one of these is overwhelmed and chaotic, it will affect the other.

-Reclaiming control of your life can seem like a daunting prospect at first, and decluttering your space is a simple solution for you to take that preliminary step in the right direction.
+Reclaiming control of your life can seem daunting at first, and decluttering your space is a simple solution for you to take that preliminary step in the right direction.
 There are several ways you can do this, including purchasing filing cabinets and binders for your paperwork, stationery holders and cable organizers, and reducing the number of electronics on your desk.

 Managing Your Electronics